RosettaCommons/documentation/rosetta_basics/preparation/preparing-structures.md

 Author:
 * Relaxation with all-heavy-atom constraints by Lucas Nivon and Rocco Moretti.
-* Other answers collated by Steven Lewis and Ramesh Jha
+* Other answers collated by Steven Lewis and Ramesh Jha.
-* Last edited by Jeliazko Jeliazkov
+* Last edited by Jeliazko Jeliazkov.

 [[_TOC_]]